Defending a Client Accused of Homicide by Drowning

 The irreversibility begins after three to ten minutes in warm water.
 However, children and infants who are in cold water can be resuscitated after as long as 66 minutes.
 Whatever the temperature of the water, all humans usually lose consciousness within three minutes.
 Hyperventilating causes a decrease in carbon dioxide, which leads to cerebral hypoxia.
 Therefore, the person may lose consciousness before reaching the breaking point.
 A person is considered a victim of “near drowning” if, after being rescued from he survives for 24 hours after being submerged in water, even if he dies shortly after or suffers brain damage.

 Surprisingly, 10-15% of all drownings are considered “dry drownings.”
 This takes place when a small amount of water enters the larynx or trachea and causes a spasm of the larynx.
 The larynx becomes clogged by mucous, foam, and froth, and water never even enters the lungs.
 The concept of dry drownings is only a hypothesis, however, and cannot be seen through an autopsy.

 After death occurs, the body sinks.
 It will not move far unless it is carried by strong currents.
 The body decomposes and gas forms, causing it to rise to the surface, where it is usually found.
 In very cold water, decomposition is delayed, and the body may stay submerged for months.

-Boston Criminal Lawyer Explains: Tests to Determine a Drowning
+Cambridge Criminal Lawyer Explains: Tests to Determine a Drowning

 The diagnosis of drowning is based more on the circumstances of the death than on tests.
 A complete autopsy is done, and if the person is found in water and no other causes of death are discovered, the examiner presumes the victim has drowned.